medullan/navocat-collector/README.md

-# Medullan Analytics Toolkit
+# Navocat Collector

-The meda gem currently provides a collector application that is used to gather analytics events from web browsers, mobile apps or back-end servers, and send page views and events to Google Analytics.
+The collector gem currently provides a collector application that is used to gather analytics events from web browsers, mobile apps or back-end servers, and send page views and events to Google Analytics.

 The collector is written in Sinatra and deployed with the puma webserver.